 Written and approved by the Journalism Education Association, advisers can use these standards to show administrators the various tasks and approaches they carry out in their programs.
 In the spirit of the First Amendment, the guidelines focus on the process of publishing student media, not the student product.
 The guidelines are appropriate for both high school and college-level programs.

 Both College Media Association and the Journalism Education Association operate very active email listservs that can provide wonderful information and peer support to student media advisers.
 The College Media Association listserv is intended primarily for college advisers but is open to anyone with a CMA membership.
 The JEA listserv, JEAHelp, is for high school student media advisers and is only open to JEA members.

-In addition, the Columbia Scholastic Press Advisers Association (CSPAA) has useful information for high school media advisers on its website.
+In addition, the Columbia Scholastic Press Association (CSPA) has useful information for high school media advisers on its website.

 Yes, we can get along.
 And flourish!
 As the following articles — written by current and former school officials — demonstrate, an independent and responsible student press is an integral part of a vibrant and effective education system.